alessio-pio-zito7-data-analyst/Mobile-Game-Player-Engagement-and-Monetization-Analysis/README.md

 # Mobile Game Behaviour Monetization Analysis

+## Project Overview

+This data analysis project explores player behaviour and monetization patterns in a mobile gaming environment using Python, Pandas, Matplotlib and NumPy

-1. Business Context
+## Business Problem

-A mobile game publisher is preparing the launch of several new titles throughout 2025 and wants to better understand player engagement and monetization patterns across its existing player base.
-The available dataset covers player activity from January to mid-August 2025.
+A mobile game publisher is preparing the launch of several new titles throughout 2026 and wants to better understand player engagement and spending behaviour across its existing player base.
+The dataset covers player activity from January to mid-August 2025.

-The objective of this analysis is to identify behavioural and spending patterns across different player segments, generating insights that can support future engagement and in-app purchase strategy decisions.
+The objective of this analysis is to identify behavioural and spending patterns across different player segments, generating insights that can support future engagement and in-app purchase strategies.

+## Analytical Approach

+The analysis followed a structured data analysis workflow:

+Data Validation & Cleaning → Exploratory Data Analysis → Feature Engineering → Player Segmentation → Data Visualization → Business Insights

+The workflow focused on understanding player behaviour and monetization patterns through data cleaning, exploratory analysis, feature engineering, behavioural segmentation, and visual storytelling.

 2. Dataset Understanding
 - **Rows:** 3,024 player records -